dungeonCrawlerInc/dungeonCrawler/README.md

     Need to add in enemy and create path finding towards character

-    Write method to read saved levels from level designer and load into the game

     Switch over from grid square types to gridType interface - branch out different classes of objects Give doors information that will allow them to load new levels

     LEVEL DESIGNER
-    Add in save button instead of saving in combo box Add in all image options
+    Add in save button instead of saving in combo box Add in fill method
-    Add in fill method
     Add in load method to load saved levels to edit